Become a CASA Volunteer

 Lift up a child’s voice, become a CASA volunteer today!

-Thank you for your interest in becoming a court appointed special advocate with the Snohomish County CASA program.
+Thank you for your interest in becoming a court appointed special advocate with the Snohomish County Office of the Court Appointed Special Advocate.
 By advocating for an abused or neglected child, you give that child a voice – and a chance for a better life.

 Who is the dependent child?